takugian/quick-tutorials-with-aws/s3/staticwebsiteapigatewayhttpwebsocket/README.md

 # staticwebsiteapigatewayhttpwebsocket

-This project creates:
-- A S3 Bucket used as a static website that consumes a websocket;
+This project creates a S3 Bucket used as a static website that consumes a websocket.
-- A websocket API Gateway;
-    - $default route enabled;
-    - $connect route enabled;
-    - $disconnect route enabled;

 ## How to invoke